privacy-enhancing-technologies/Privacy-Enhancing-Technologies-Initiative/README.md

 **Additional Resources**

 For more information and detailed documentation, see the project’s online resources:
-- GitHub Wiki: Visit the LF PET GitHub Wiki for design documents, API references, meeting notes, and other technical resources.
+- **GitHub Wiki:** Visit the LF PET GitHub Wiki for design documents, API references, meeting notes, and other technical resources.
-- Technical Meetings: The Technical Meetings wiki page archives all meeting agendas and minutes for historical reference.
+- **Technical Meetings:** The Technical Meetings wiki page archives all meeting agendas and minutes for historical reference.
-- Linux Foundation PET Overview: We will publish an overview of the PET project on the Linux Foundation website and community pages (watch for updates on linuxfoundation.org).
+- **Linux Foundation PET Overview:** We will publish an overview of the PET project on the Linux Foundation website and community pages (watch for updates on linuxfoundation.org).

 These resources are regularly updated by the community.
 Stay tuned to the mailing list and Wiki for the latest developments.

-References: The above information is drawn from the Linux Foundation’s community guidelines and related projects.
+**References**: The above information is drawn from the Linux Foundation’s community guidelines and related projects.
 For background on PETs, see Privacy-Enhancing Technologies (PETs) are defined as solutions that “minimize personal data use, maximize data security, and empower individuals”.
 The Linux Foundation emphasizes that privacy-preserving tech is foundational for trust and innovation.
 Together, LF PET’s governance, communications channels, and open approach reflect these principles.